 Families are welcome at all our concerts.
 Check our family ticket deals here, and just ask when booking if you need more information about what to expect.

-can I find out more about classical music?
+How can I find out more about classical music?

 There's no right or wrong way to enjoy music, and nothing you need to know first.
 But our programme books (£3.50) contain a short guide to each of the pieces in our concerts, as well as information about the performers.
 Our pre-concert talks are also designed to help you find out more, with performers, composers and enthusiastic experts sharing their insights and answering questions - and they're completely free.
-To really get under the skin of the music, try a Tuned In concert, with an introduction to the piece in the first half followed by a full performance after the interval.

-about accessible facilities at Symphony Hall and CBSO Centre?
+What about accessible facilities at Symphony Hall and CBSO Centre?

 Symphony Hall and CBSO Centre are both fully accessible for people with disabilities.
 Infra-red systems for the hearing impaired are available on request in both venues, and audio concert programmes can be ordered direct from the CBSO by calling 0121 616 6500.